-1. To gain new users
+1. Gain new users

-2. To promote new products or offers
+2. Promote new products or offers

 According to research posted on the American Marketing Association website, consumers have come to expect discounts from businesses, especially those in the retail sector.
 However, not everyone can keep close tabs on the sales schedules of shops.
 And even if you offer great savings, it would amount to nothing if the number of customers who bought your items is below your expectations.
 To mitigate this, you have to be active in communicating with buyers across multiple channels.

 Take a cue from the e-commerce industry for example.
 Business of Apps cites in an article that this business category has the most users of push notifications (22.03%).
 The economic niche uses this as part of their omnichannel marketing strategies to let consumers know about new offers and discounts (83.33%) and to announce their latest products (50%).